 In 1998, Dr. Arce moved back to Puerto Rico.
 Early in his career, he worked as a veterinarian at the Avian and Small Animal Hospital, San Juan Municipal Shelter, and Dorado Veterinary Hospital.
 For seven years, he also worked at the Diaz Umpierre Veterinary Clinic.
 In 2003, he founded Miramar Animal Hospital, of which he is president and co-owner.
 His special interests include dermatology, ophthalmology, and ultrasonography.

-Dr. Arce most recently represented District IV on the AVMA Board of Directors, which includes AVMA members living in Florida, Georgia, and Puerto Rico.
+Dr. Arce served as AVMA president for the 2021-2022 association year, and was president-elect from 2020-2021.
+Prior to that, he represented District IV on the AVMA Board of Directors, which includes AVMA members living in Florida, Georgia, and Puerto Rico.

 Dr. Arce still maintains strong ties to his alma mater.
 In 2009, he was selected to participate in the LSU School of Veterinary Medicine Stakeholders Summit.